danghung1202/awesome-note/episerver.md

 8. Email back to stock
 9. Migration: Import data from an old system
 10. Bullion: Should not using DDS in Schedule job especial when you have plan deploy to DXC
+11. Bullion: using IQueryable (for reuseable query later) and IEnumerable in EF
+12. How force epi cms using Our custom Media File instead the default image

 ## Notes from Quan Mai's book